-2015 2014
+2016 2015

-Audit Fees (1) \$ 987,000 \$ 1,079,000
+Audit Fees (1)\$ 1,449,000 \$ 1,187,000 (2)

-Audit-Related Fees (2) 0 0
+Audit-Related Fees (3) 0 0

-Tax Fees (3) 0 0
+Tax Fees (4) 0 0

 All Other Fees 0 0

-Total \$ 987,000 \$ 1,079,000
+Total\$ 1,449,000 \$ 1,187,000

-Audit Fees primarily represent amounts paid for the audit of the annual financial statements included in the Company's SEC Form 10-K, reviews of the quarterly financial statements included in the Company's SEC Forms 10-Q, the performance of a statutory audit for one of the Company's foreign subsidiaries, and services that are normally provided in connection with statutory and regulatory filings for those fiscal years, including expressing an opinion on the Company's internal control over financial reporting.
+- Audit Fees primarily represent amounts paid for the audit of the annual financial statements included in the Company's SEC Form 10-K, reviews of the quarterly financial statements included in the Company's SEC Forms 10-Q, the performance of statutory audits for certain of the Company's foreign subsidiaries, and services that are normally provided in connection with statutory and regulatory filings for those fiscal years, including expressing an opinion on the Company's internal control over financial reporting. - Subsequent to the filing of the December 2015 Proxy Statement, the Audit and Finance Committee approved an incremental amount of \$200,000 related to the 2015 audit, and therefore the 2015 amount has been updated. - Audit-Related Fees represent amounts paid for assurance and related services that are reasonably related to the performance of the audit or review of financial statements and which are not included in Audit Fees above. - (4) Tax Fees represent amounts paid for tax compliance, tax advice and tax planning services.